top of page

 In several places in the New Testament we read that no one has ever seen GOD.
 In many languages, seeing is a common expression for knowing.
 In the Hebrew language, one of the definitions of seeing (Hebrew: châzâh) is: see in order to learn/know.
 In Greek, too, the word see (Old Greek: eidō) can mean both to see with the eyes and to see / perceive / know with the mind.
 In English you can say “I see what you mean” to express your understanding of a statement.
 Seeing or recognizing GOD means understanding His will and acting accordingly (1st John 2,5).
 It was Jesus who revealed the truth about GOD in its fullness (John 1,18), thereby making Him truly known to people for the first time in history; namely as a heavenly father who loves us humans.
 This allows us to be much closer to GOD today than people were during the time of the old covenant.
 That is why Jesus said that no one but Him has seen or known the Father (John 6,46).
 People already knew about GOD in the Old Testament.
 However, their knowledge of GOD was limited.
 The Mosaic Law was but a shadow.
 In the person of Jesus, however, GOD's perfect will becomes visible.
 No one knew the Father as well as Jesus.

 In Exodus 33,18-20, Moses asks to see GOD's face.
 The context shows that the face of GOD is His glory.
-Since Moses was not sinless, he could not see GOD's face like Jesus did.
-Because GOD is absolutely holy.
+Since Moses was not sinless, he could not see GOD's face like Jesus did, because GOD is absolutely holy.
 Therefore, a direct encounter could be fatal for sinful people.
-Therefore, when GOD reveals Himself to a person in physical form, then by no means in all His fullness.
+When GOD reveals Himself to a person in physical form, it is by no means in all His fullness.
 Only on the new earth will we be able to be closer to GOD like never before.
 Because Jesus was the only person who was sinless and had a pure heart, he could say that he saw GOD.
 The fact that the Father was in Jesus does not make Jesus GOD.
 Likewise, a Christian does not become GOD because Jesus lives in him (2nd Corinthians 13,5 / Galatians 2,20).
 It's about Jesus' personality being reflected in us.
 A analogous translation is:

-6 Jesus answered, “I am the way and the truth and the life.
-No one comes to GOD except through me.
-7 When you see what I do, you will understand what GOD wants you to do.
-And now you know and have understood GOD's will."
+6 Jesus answered, “I am the example and the standard for how to find GOD and eternal life, and no one else.
+7 If you imitate me, you will fulfill GOD's will.
+And now you know it and have understood GOD's will."
 8 Philip said, "Lord, help us to understand GOD, and we will be satisfied."
-9 Jesus said to him, "Even though I have been with you for so long, do you not know me, Philip?
+9 Jesus said to him, "Even though I have been with you for so long, Philip, have you not yet understood my way of life?
 Anyone who imitates me has understood GOD's will.
-How can you say, 'Help us to understand GOD'?'
+How can you say, 'Help us understand GOD's will?'
 10 Don't you think that GOD and I have the same mind?
 The words I am telling you are not my own.
 GOD, who is with me, is acting through me."

 John 14,23